‘Tis the season for gift cards. With the holidays approaching, it’s a good time to be on the watch for gift card scams.

 Remember, if someone you don’t know calls you asking for money, do not send it — even if you think it could be someone you know.
 Always hang up and call them back directly to confirm their identity.

 You can report gift card scams by contacting the card issuer.
-Here’s a list from the FTC.
+This FTC article contains a list of companies.

-You can also report fraud to the FTC here.
+You can also report the gift card scam to ReportFraud.ftc.gov.